What Is The 100 Resilient Cities Platform of Partners?

 Although it won’t address all of our cities’ resilience-building needs, the Platform’s purpose is to help cities identify some of the tools and services they can use that have worked elsewhere.
 With the support of the Platform, cities can address many of their current resilience needs and begin to build the capacity to continue working on their resilience building into the future.

 Helping individual cities isn’t the only goal.
 By introducing these world-class actors to cities, we are facilitating a process by which the cities themselves help inform the market place.
-Once they understand what cities need, these private sector, NGOs, and publically funded partners can begin building new tools and improving old ones – tools that will be available to all cities.
+Once they understand what cities need, these private sector, NGOs, and publicly funded partners can begin building new tools and improving old ones – tools that will be available to all cities.

 Through our Platform, cities will become more resilient, the marketplace will produce better tools, and the global practice of resilience will advance ever further.